isomerpages/ncss-ssi/index.md

       url: /contact-us/
       key_highlights:
         - title: THE FUTURE OF GLOBAL SOCIAL WORK
-          description: Join us on 23 March 2023 at 9:30am for the GSW Talk organised by GISW <a href= https://www.thegisw.org/ target="_blank"> , where Dr Darla Coffey, former President and CEO of CSWE will discuss trends in social work education and the future of the field from a global perspective.
+          description: Join us on 23 March 2023 at 9:30am for the GSW Talk organised by  the Global Institute of Social Work (GISW) where Dr Darla Coffey, former President and CEO of CSWE will discuss trends in social work education and the future of the field from a global perspective.
 Register now for this event held at Social Service Institute (SSI)!
           url: https://forms.gle/Xdwt9ahaou2mLhb47